-Children are expected to take responsibility for their own behaviour - acknowledge the impact of their action(s) and try to 'put things right'.
+Children are expected to take responsibility for their own behaviour - acknowledge the impact of their action(s) and make an effort to 'put things right'.
 This must be done in a way that recognises the child's increasing capacity to take responsibility and make their own choices.